 Wondering why stickers are so sticky in the first place?
 It all comes down to something called viscoelasticity and the tight bond between molecules.
 According to the Scientific American, these adhesives have characteristics of liquids, but when someone or something tries to tear them off of the object they’re attached to they resist it.
 Who knew there was so much science behind stickers?

 If you have an item that can’t be exposed to prolonged blasts of heat, there are a few other ways you can slide stickers right off.
 Peek in your pantry and bathroom cabinet to see if you have white vinegar or rubbing alcohol.
 These two items can help make sticker removal a breeze.

 Olive oil is another fabulous sticker remover.
 Plop a generous amount of olive oil onto a paper towel or clean cloth and gently rub on the offending sticker.
 It should slide right off within a minute or two.

 One last option for sticker removal is using warm vinegar and cool water.
 Take a sponge and soak it in a bowl of warm vinegar.
 Then saturate the sticker with the solution.
 Leave it on for a couple of minutes, slowly remove the sticker, and rinse with cool water.
 This method works especially well with fabric and removing sticker stains from clothing.

-Make sure the objects you’re using olive oil, vinegar, and rubbing alcohol on won’t get damaged by these ingredients.
+Make sure the objects you’re applying olive oil, vinegar, or rubbing alcohol to won’t get damaged by these ingredients.
 Items like books, clothing, and colorful decorative objects will do better with the hair dryer technique.

 So while we may never understand why stores love stubborn price tags or labels, you at least know how to remove them without a hitch!